Nicky9319/Renderperk_CRM/process_thread.md

 3. find out relevant pieces of ideas that I can make out of which can be useful and even insightful for more reach itself.

-Need to add the ideas in the ideas.json file itself Make sure to link to the correct reddit url for the idea Add proper context in respective json record for the same.
+Need to add the ideas in the ideas.json file itself (inside the ideas folder) Make sure to link to the correct reddit url for the idea Add proper context in respective json record for the same.

 4. Do competion analysis figure out the render famrs which people are talking about

-In the json file make a record for all the unique render farms names found in it for competetor record stores the positives the users are saying the negative users are saying Store all the relevant context found regarding them (How they Market, Scale, potential bottlenecks, business execution etc...) also make sure to having a counter so that we can have data about how many people are syaing the same thing
+In the json file (Inside the Competition Folder) make a record for all the unique render farms names found in it for competetor record stores the positives the users are saying the negative users are saying Store all the relevant context found regarding them (How they Market, Scale, potential bottlenecks, business execution etc...) also make sure to having a counter so that we can have data about how many people are syaing the same thing